osdpox22/EnigMano-Multi-Instance/README.md

 This GitHub Actions workflow automates deploying **EnigMano** instances — Windows fortress environments orchestrated with stealth and precision.
 Trigger it manually, input your **instance number**, and let the silent hand execute the mission. ✋🌀

+A demo video of this project can be accessed here: https://bit.ly/Free-RDP-V2

 ---

 ## ⚡ Fortress Overview 🏰